-Follow-up of definitively treated cancer patients is part of radiation oncology practice, as noted in the ACR-ARS Practice Parameter for Radiation Oncology [112].
+Follow-up of definitively treated cancer patients is part of radiation oncology practice, as noted in the ACR-ARS Practice Parameter for Radiation Oncology [107].
 Postoperative follow-up should consist of sufficient visits within the first 3 months to ensure patient safety and comfort and to minimize acute complications associated with the radiation therapy procedure.
 The frequency and sequence of subsequent visits may vary among the radiation oncologist, urologist, and other physicians involved in the care of the patient.
 The radiation oncologist should make an effort to obtain long-term follow-up on patient status.

-The best definition of biochemical PSA failure has yet to be determined for brachytherapy patients [113].
-The current American Society for Radiation Oncology Phoenix PSA failure definition is most commonly used [114].
+The best definition of biochemical PSA failure has yet to be determined for brachytherapy patients [108].
+The current ASTRO Phoenix PSA failure definition is most commonly used [109].
 PSA failure can also be defined according to an absolute threshold (ie, PSA exceeding a certain level), but when using such a definition, adequate time should be allowed for the PSA to reach its nadir.
-In a large multi-institutional study, patients who reached a PSA = 0.2 ng/mL by 4 years after permanent LDR prostate implant were found to have a freedom from recurrence rate of 98.7% at 10 years.
-One benefit to a threshold definition of biochemical failure is that it better facilitates comparison of treatment outcome with prostatectomy [115].
-Consideration should be given to the PSA bounce or spike phenomenon in cases of spurious PSA elevation following implantation [116-118].
+One benefit to a threshold definition of biochemical failure is that it better facilitates comparison of treatment outcome with prostatectomy [110].
+Consideration should be given to the PSA bounce or spike phenomenon in cases of spurious PSA elevation following implantation [111-113].
 Although most spikes occur at 18 to 30 months, they can occur much later.
 Other clinical laboratory and radiologic studies may be performed when clinically indicated.
 If there is concern regarding recurrence, other treatment options can be considered.
-Prostate-specific membrane antigen PET scans are likely to change not only the eligibility of patients for brachytherapy but also alter our understanding of efficacy.
-The ACR is working on a guidance document to elaborate this emerging aspect of prostate cancer care.